 Here are a few other points you should be aware of:

 - Do switch off your mobile before going into the test room.
 If it rings, you may be disqualified.

 - Don’t leave your seat when you have finished your test; wait until you are dismissed by the invigilators.

 - Do know that you are allowed to ask the invigilator if you cannot hear the Listening audio properly.

 - Don’t ask the invigilator if you don’t understand the question.

 Where can I find out more?

 These useful facts come from Clarity’s IELTS Study Guides.
 There are six of these — on IELTS Preparation, Reading, Writing, Listening, Speaking and Test Day — available free of charge here.
-Scroll to the bottom of the page on the right to sign up for more useful IELTS key facts.
+Scroll to the bottom of that page to sign up for more useful IELTS key facts.

-Most of this advice is relevant whether you are doing paper-based or computer-delivered IELTS.
-If you are taking the test on the computer, however, you need to know exactly what to expect as it will be very different from the paper-based tests you are used to from your school days.
+Most of this advice is relevant whether you are doing IELTS on paper or on computer.
+If you are taking the test on the computer, however, you need to know about a few minor differences and the best ways to prepare for your test.
 Click here to find out more.